exercism/docs/anatomy/tracks/concepts.md

 # Concepts

-Concepts are the things we want to teach to a student.
-They can range from relatively low level (e.g. `if-statements`) to high level (e.g. `classes`).
+Concepts are the things that a programmer would need to understand to be fluent in a language.
 Concepts are taught by Concept Exercises and are used as prerequisites for Concept- _and_ Practice Exercises.

 ## Metadata